 Inflected forms of the headword are shown: singular and plural forms for nouns, comparative and superlative forms for adjectives and conjugated forms for verbs.
 All forms are accompanied by their phonetic transcription, which can be displayed in two alphabets: phonetic respelling or the International Phonetic Alphabet (IPA).
 You can click on “Show respelling” and “Show IPA” to alternate between the two.
 Click on a transcription for examples of each phoneme used.
 Click on the orange ⓘ icon to the right of a transcription to see regional variants in pronunciation, when applicable.

 The phonetic transcription displayed reflects the user’s chosen variety of English, shown in the User panel of Antidote’s Language settings.
 If the selected variety is American English, for example, the transcription will reflect the American way of pronouncing a given word.
+The transcriptions are enclosed in square brackets, respecting the tradition in linguistics of enclosing narrow transcriptions in square brackets.

 When a word can be spelled in more than one way, the Variant section shows the different spellings with their relative proportion as a percentage, calculated from a corpus of several billion words, as well as the country of use.
 When a variant does not appear in the corpus, it is labelled rare.